The mixing secrets behind Cardi B’s Grammy-winning album

 I was born in Saint Thomas in the Virgin Islands.
 It’s a very musical culture, centered around calypso and soca and reggae.
 From a very early age, I would follow the calypso bands and ask them if I could hook up the amplifiers or try to help them wrap cables.
 I was always intrigued with how things sounded.
 As I got a little older, I would sit for hours and play records from my dad’s collection, listening to the kicks and the snares and the bass in songs.
 I would read the credits and was really interested with all these titles and the positions of people that made the stuff work.
 One day, my guidance counselor gave me a little pamphlet from Full Sail.
 When I took the tour with my dad, I was like, “This is where I want to be.”
 I felt like I was home, seeing all the buttons and the boards and the speakers.

-After I graduated, I was a runner at Glow in the Dark studios in the ‘90s here in Atlanta.
+After I graduated, I was a runner at D.A.R.P.
+Studios in the ‘90s.
 I’d get coffee, go for McDonald’s, clean the bathrooms, whatever I could to stay around the studio.
 I was an unpaid intern, but I had full access to the studio.
 That was my exchange.
 I did anything they asked, but I also had the keys to everything.
 I worked my way up within the studio.
 I went from being an intern to an assistant engineer and then from an assistant engineer to a recording engineer.
 Before I knew it, I was mixing.
 My very first big mix was Monica’s “Don’t Take It Personal.”
 After that, I decided if I wanted to be a full-time mixer, I had to stop recording.
 I just had to be a mixer.

 Why?